microsoft/lisa/docs/run_test/runbook.rst

 type: str, optional, default is the ``type``.

 Unique name of the transformer.
-It’s depended by other transformers.
-If it’s not specified, it will use the ``type`` field.
+It's depended by other transformers.
+If it's not specified, it will use the ``type`` field.
 But if there are two transformers with the same type, one of them should have name at least.

 prefix